shakad72/group-7-gc/use-cases/use-case-14.md

 ## Goal in Context

-To provide the user with the option to retrieve the top **N** populated cities in a specific region, where **N** is specified by the user.
+As a user, I want the option to retrieve the top **N** populated cities in a specific region, where **N** is specified, so that I can obtain a list of the most populous cities within that region.

 ## Scope

-The system under consideration is responsible for retrieving and organizing city population data within a specified region.
+Company

 ## Level